SHIV5T3R/CO-DE/README.md

 # Getting Set Up

-To set up the development environment, first clone the repo.
+To set up the development environment, first fork the repo, then clone it to your local machine.

 ## Frontend

-Change into the frontend directory and run the following commands:
+CD into the frontend directory and run the following commands:

 `npm install`
 `npm run dev`

 ## Backend

-First, you'll need to install pipenv and the project dependencies:
+CD into the backend directory, then install pipenv and the project dependencies:

 `pip install pipenv`
 `pipenv install`

 Enable the virtual environment and run the flask application (defaults to port 5000):

-`flask run`
+`pipenv run py app.py`

 # What is CO-DE?